praerie/notes/Chapter-2.md

 Pre-production, AKA "pre-pro" or "pre-prod," is the planning phase.

+During pre-production,
-During pre-production, the full scope of work is defined and possible points of failure are identified.
+* the full scope of work is defined,
+* possible points of failure are identified,
+* the pipeline is prototyped and foundations of the "real" pipeline are laid,
+* requirements are hazy,
+* plans are always changing,
+* new tools are explored,
+* documentation and training are prepared for modelers and animators,
+* and staff improvises solutions to new problems quickly.

 ### On the art side